tvarchive/RESTTests_RestAssured/README.md

 Test class 'JsonPathIllustrationTests.java' illustrates usage of JsonPath to parse through Json to extract portions of respose

 ##Tests using Jackson mapper##
-Test class 'JacksonObjectMapperIllustrationTests.java' illustrates using Jackson object mapper to convert Json string into Java object, then performing using various assertions on java object.
+Test class 'JacksonObjectMapperIllustrationTests.java' illustrates using Jackson object mapper to convert Json string into Java object, then performing various assertions on java object.
 This approach is handy for contract tests.